RudyTheBoi/SuperMarioBrosRemake/README.md

 # CoolGame
-A game made form the ground up by students of UW-Oshkosh.
+A game made from the ground up by students of UW-Oshkosh.